12. Flip and Rotate images

 Add a new function to flip an image vertically using the image array.

-get_imgarr_flip_vert(imgarray) takes the image array returned by get_image_array and outputs a flipped image array.
+get_img_arr_flip_vert(img_array) takes the image array returned by get_image_array and outputs a flipped image array.

-get_imgarr_flip_vert(imgarray) should use list slices to get each row.
+get_img_arr_flip_vert(img_array) should use list slices to get each row.

-The top row would be the first 5 items of the list as given by: row0 = imgarray[:5]
+The top row would be the first 5 items of the list as given by: row0 = img_array[:5]

 The order of each row needs to be reversed, so that the top row goes to the bottom row.